Well-Revolution/prosemirror-schema/README.md

 # prosemirror-schema
-Schema setup for using prosemirror in chatplait.
+Schema setup for using prosemirror in plait chat.
 Based on 👉 https://github.com/ProseMirror/prosemirror-example-setup/